 Sidewinders are light in color and their patterning closely resembles the desert sand and rocks in which they live.
 Depending on their exact location, they can be shades of tan, light brown, pink, orange, and grey, with darker blotches and occasional charcoal-colored spots on the back.
 These snakes are nocturnal during the hot summer months and diurnal when the weather is cooler.
 During the day, they can often be found hiding under rocks, in dens, or simply buried in the sand with a small portion of the head and back exposed.

-As previously mentioned Crotalus cerastes are pit vipers.
+As previously mentioned, Crotalus cerastes are pit vipers.
 At night, they use the heat sensitive pits on the front of their heads to hunt for rodents, birds, and lizards.
 Long, hollow, movable fangs connected to venom glands are used to envenomate, and quickly immobilize their prey.
-Juvenile Sidewinders may use their tails to lure prey, adults lose this attribute.
-As an ambush hunter, Sidewinders strike their prey then release it and follow the trail until the animal dies and they can swallow it whole.
+As an ambush hunter, Sidewinders strike their prey then release it and follow the scent trail until the animal dies and they can swallow it whole.

 Although venomous, Sidewinder venom is less potent than most other rattlesnakes.
 In most cases, their venom is only strong enough to kill prey of up to 30 or 40 pounds (13 to 18 kilograms).
 In healthy adult humans, side effects include pain, bruising, and swelling that can occasionally cover entire limbs and the trunk.
 Like other venomous snakes, Sidewinders can control the amount of venom injected, what fang injects the venom, and fangs are replaced if broken.